KINSHIP CARE @ SINGLETON

 Our parish supports Kinship Care (formerly GAPS) supports grandparents as parents and relative carers in Newcastle and the Hunter region.

 Relative or kinship care is a type of care where a child or young person lives with a relative or someone they already know, when circumstances mean they are unable to live with their parents.
 Caring by relatives is a common practice across cultures, but the term kinship care can have different meanings for different cultural groups.

-The Samaritans Kinship Care program provides a number of services to support kinship and relative carers in their very important role:
+The parish provides a number of services to support kinship and relative carers in their very important role:

-· Training and Workshops – these run regularly on topics such as child development and effects of trauma and supporting teenagers.
+· We can assist with Training and Workshops – on topics such as child development and effects of trauma and supporting teenagers.

 We meet during term time at The Flory Wing on the first Thursday of each month from 12.30pm to 2.30pm.

 Wendy Love on 0423 692 571 or firstname.lastname@example.org